UweGerdes/frontend-development/README.md

 ## Headless Slimerjs

-If you are on a Linux system (Mac might work too) you can switch the execution of SlimerJS to run headles with Xvfb.
+If you are on a Linux system (Mac might work too) you can switch the execution of SlimerJS to run headless with Xvfb.

 ```bash
 $ sudo apt-get install xvfb